LittleTimmy52/OpenComputers/README.md

 make gui of BankTransfer

-make this repo compatible with pm-get

-make any config settings have a config file rather than  just in file
+make any config settings have a config file rather than  just in file mainly in just security for now